A1 road (Great Britain): Route

-The A1 runs from New Change in the City of London at St. Paul's Cathedral to the centre of Edinburgh.
-It shares its London terminus with the A40, in the City area of Central London.
-It runs out of London via St. Martin's Le Grand and Aldersgate Street, through Islington (where Goswell Road and Upper Street form part of its route), up Holloway Road, through Highgate, and Barnet.
+The A1 runs from outside St Paul's tube station in the City of London near St. Paul's Cathedral to Edinburgh Waverley railway station in the centre of the Scottish capital.
+It shares its London terminus with the A40 and A1211 roads at the Museum of London Rotunda.
+It runs out of London via St. Martin's Le Grand and Aldersgate Street, through Islington (where Goswell Road and Upper Street form part of its route), up Holloway Road, through Highgate, Mill Hill, and Barnet where it has its last at-grade roundabout for 37 miles at Stirling Corner.

 The road enters Hertfordshire just before Potters Bar, near the junction with the M25 at the South Mimms Services.
-The route here becomes the A1(M) and subsequently passes through Hatfield, Welwyn, Stevenage, Baldock, Biggleswade, Sandy and St Neots.
+The route here becomes the A1(M) and subsequently passes underneath Hatfield, and by Welwyn, Stevenage, and Baldock.
+But it once again becomes a dual carriageway with some at-grade junctions from Baldock Junction 10, past Biggleswade, Sandy and several small villages including the ‘Black Cat’ roundabout to Buckden, then on to Alconbury and the A1(M) at Junction 14.
+Junctions 11, 12 and 13 (for a motorway-standard road) may not be built until upgrading of the A1 here to a motorway is approved (possibly when the planned New Town at Tempsford is commenced).

 Continuing north, the A1 runs on modern bypasses around Stamford, Grantham, Newark-on-Trent, Retford, Bawtry, Doncaster, Knottingley, Garforth, Wetherby, Knaresborough, Boroughbridge, Scotch Corner, Darlington, Newton Aycliffe, Durham and Chester-le-Street, past the Angel of the North sculpture and the Metrocentre in Gateshead, through the western suburbs of Newcastle upon Tyne, Morpeth, Alnwick, Berwick-upon-Tweed, into Scotland at Marshall Meadows, past Haddington and Musselburgh before arriving in Edinburgh at the East End of Princes Street near Waverley Station, at the junction of the A7, A8 and A900 roads.

-Scotch Corner, in North Yorkshire, marks the point where before the M6 was built, the traffic for Glasgow and the west of Scotland diverged from that for Edinburgh.
+Scotch Corner, in North Yorkshire, marks the point where, before the M6 was built, the traffic for Glasgow and the west of Scotland diverged from that for Edinburgh.
 As well as a hotel there have been a variety of sites for the transport café, now subsumed as a motorway services.

+There are five roundabouts north of the Stirling corner junction in Barnet: Biggleswade south, Biggleswade north, Sandy A603, the ‘Black Cat’ A428/A4211, and lastly Buckden, after which there are no more roundabouts for 276 mi until the Berwick A1167.
+The Black Cat roundabout is being redeveloped and is due to fully re-open in 2027.